LeonMQ/farfetshd/README.md

 * memory

-    + prints the gigbytes of RAM used and total, and the percentage used
+    + prints the gigabytes of RAM used and total, and the percentage used

 * memorysmall